-In 2012 and 2013 we flexed our marketing and event planning muscle to create “South of 80: A Celebration of Downstate Brewers.”
+We flexed our marketing and event planning muscle beginning in 2012 to create “South of 80: A Celebration of Downstate Brewers.”
 The event, held at The Green Lady during Chicago Craft Beer Week, served to introduce Chicago craft beer drinkers to brewers from downstate and St. Louis whose beers weren’t previously available in the market.

 The South of 80 tap takeover returns as beers made downstate or by St. Louis-area breweries are celebrated, including some not usually seen in this area.

 Guys Drinking Beer, the blogging team that provides top-notch coverage of Illinois beer legislation and politics, is calling on its downstate connections to put on “South of 80: A Celebration of Downstate Brewers,” a showcase of some of Illinois’ (and St. Louis in the case of Six Row) most under-appreciated yeast wranglers.

 “Save the Craft” organizers, Guys Drinking Beer put this event together, and I commend them for taking some downstate beer up to Chicago for the event.
 Chicago drinkers, this could be a good chance to try quite a lot of stuff you’ve never even heard of before.

 A follow-up to last year’s South of 80, this meet-and-greet features representatives from five downstate or St. Louis-area breweries, many of which have never been available in Chicago before.